 The first signs of withdrawal occur roughly eight hours after the last drink, according to MedlinePlus.
 However, you may experience minor symptoms when your blood still has alcohol content present.
 For some, it may be several days before withdrawal occurs.

 Withdrawal symptoms may range from minor symptoms to quite severe ones.
-The severity and duration of withdrawal is dependent on several factors, including duration of abuse and the amount regularly consumed.
+The severity and duration of withdrawal are dependent on several factors, including duration of abuse and the amount regularly consumed.

 What Are The Signs Of Withdrawal?